sswam/allemande/projects.md

 	- swapper
 	- connect to OpenAI and Claude
 	- agents
+	- option to whisper.cpp instead of Python whisper
+	- option to whisper API instead of Python whisper
+	- multi-user voice recognition
+	- multi-bot speech synthesis
+	- join by login
+	- logout is broken, doesn't log out of rooms, can use a page with two iframes
+	- CSS import not working: import url('large.css');
 - Ally Stories
 - video scenes and best images
 - image to text: ocr, pictures, diagrams, segmentation